Post

 • No content hashing.
 R2 returns ETags automatically; we don’t need to compute one in the app layer.
 If we ever do, it’s a one-method extension to the Protocol.

 • No retry logic.
 Disk writes don’t fail transiently in any way retries would help.
-R2 will need retries; that’s R2’s problem when we build it.
+R2 will need retries, but that’s R2’s problem when we build it.

 These omissions are the abstraction earning its keep.
 Every line that’s not in LocalStorage is a line that doesn’t need to be parallelled by an equivalent in R2Storage later.